OfWolfAndMan/CCIE-Lab-Automation/README.md

 - NAPALM used for configure replace operation as the standard netmiko operation was buggy

 - Configurations updated to address issues with configure replace compatibility

+- Moved device variables into a YAML file and added capability to convert to dictionary

 **(Potential) Future Development:**